CZ-NIC/knot-resolver/daemon/README.rst

 Running
 =======

-There is a separate resolver library in the `lib` directory, and a minimalistic daemon in the `daemon` directory.
+There is a separate resolver library in the `lib` directory, and a server in the `daemon` directory.

 .. code-block:: bash

-	$ ./daemon/kresd -h
+	$ kresd -h

 Interacting with the daemon
 ---------------------------